 Your Cart is empty

 This sounds weird but when you are out and your flyaways are driving you insane, it is the best option.
-As well as moisturizing your hands a little bit of hand cream can help you add some moisture and weight to your hair.
-This technique works best on your hair and Cliphair extensions when you have yours have down.
-Rub your lotion into your hands first before you smooth over your hair.
-A great ‘on the go’ solution!
+Hear me out: as well as moisturizing your hands a little bit of hand cream can help you add some moisture and weight to your hair, which in most cases it's exactly what you need for a quick fix on the go.
+This technique works best on your hair and hair extensions when you have them down: rub your lotion into your hands first before you smooth over your hair.